warpdotdev/docs/features/prompt.md

 This prompt can cause an [issue](https://github.com/warpdotdev/Warp/issues/1973) with typeahead in Warp's input editor.\
 To workaround the issue, run `echo "SPACESHIP_PROMPT_ASYNC=FALSE" >>! ~/.zshrc`&#x20;

-### Powerlevel10K (P10K)
+### Disabling unsupported prompts for Warp e.g. Powerlevel10K (P10K)

 We don't currently support P10K.
-Because of how we use the prompt\_command in Warp and because P10K can be installed standalone or as an Oh-My-Zsh plugin, each of which results in different problems and requires special handling.
+Because of how we use the prompt_command in Warp and because P10K can be installed standalone or as an Oh-My-Zsh plugin, each of which results in different problems and requires special handling.

 We advise using Warp's default prompt or installing one of the supported tools, see [Compatibility Table](prompt.md#custom-prompt-compatibility-table).
 You can disable P10K just for Warp as such: